facile-it/facile-it.github.io/content/blog/eng/how-i-became-a-gitlab-contributor-to-fix-an-issue-in-our-projects-cicd-pipeline.md

 Following [this post](../continuous-deployment-from-gitlab-ci-to-k8s-using-docker-in-docker) from 2018, my team ended up having a **CI/CD** pipeline that fully relied on **Docker Compose** for every job besides the deployment ones.

 Using **Docker Compose** has many advantages, mainly because it allows developers to use the very same configuration for both their local setups and the **CI/CD** jobs (e.g. `environment variables` and `services`).
-However, this comes with something that I believe to be a major drawback: job execution time using **Docker Compose** is not ideal at all, making our pipelines few times slower than an equivalent solution that doesn't use it!
+However, this comes with something that I believe to be a major drawback: the job execution time using **Docker Compose** is less than ideal, this makes our pipelines a few times slower than an equivalent solution that does not use it!

-This blog entry is not meant as a comparison between **Docker Compose** and other alternatives so I won't dive deep into numbers and details, but given the performances focus described in the first paragraph I decided to tackle this issue and to move forward from **Docker Compose** into a more "native" solution.
+This blog post is not meant as a comparison between **Docker Compose** and other alternatives, so I will not dive deep into the numbers and details.
+However, given the focus on performance I mentioned above, I decided to tackle this issue and move from **Docker Compose** to a more "native" solution.

 # Anatomy of our project

+## Scope and goals

-To better understand what made moving from **Docker Compose** way harder than I expected, we need to provide a brief overview on the project's structure and how the application that we're building is supposed to work.
+To better understand what made the transition from **Docker Compose** way harder than I expected, we need to provide a brief overview on the project's structure and how the application that we're building is supposed to work.

-The main idea behind this application (we'll call it `ins-gateway` from now on) is to act as some kind of gateway between our core services and multiple insurance companies.
-We can see it as an abstraction layer that is used to uniform both requests and responses so that we can conver them in our custom format, as every company may have a specific protocol/format.
+The main idea behind this application, which we will call `ins-gateway` from now on, is to act as a kind of gateway between our core services and multiple insurance companies.
+We can see it as an abstraction layer that is used to standardize both requests and responses so that we can convert them into our custom format.
+This layer is required since each company may have a specific communication protocol/format.

 Having to deal with a large amount of different protocols/formats makes everything error-prone: what if a certain company decides that a property is now a `number` instead of a `string` but they fail to let us know that their specifications changed?

-We can't afford throwing errors to the end user because of such a small change, so we need a better way to be somehow proactive and intercept those changes before they reach our production systems.
+We can't to project errors onto the end user because of such a small change, so we need a better way to be somehow proactive and intercept those changes before they reach our production systems.

-For this reason we have a set of multiple tests that run in our **CI/CD** environment and that help us keeping everything in check.
+That's why we have a set of multiple tests running in our **CI/CD** environment that help us keep everything under control.
-Today we're going to focus on **unit tests** only.
+In this post, we're only going to focus only on **unit tests**.

 ## Unit tests and **Docker Compose**

 In **DevOps** world, **unit tests** can be seen as an automated way to do **regression testing**, meaning that we can use them to guarantee that our new commit didn't break an already working feature.

-This is extremely useful for projects that start to outgrow their team and that would require a significant effort to manually verify everything before committing.
+This is extremely useful for projects that are starting to outgrow the resources of the dedicated team and would require significant effort to manually verify everything before committing.

-In our scenario this means that we defined these **unit tests** in order to validate the request/response pair's format for each insurance company, thus being able to quickly react to their changes.
+In our scenario, this means that we defined these **unit tests** to validate the format of the request/response pair for each insurance company, thus being able to quickly react to their changes.

-Since **unit tests** are not meant to depend on external systems, however, we decided to build another layer: **mock servers**.
+However, since **unit tests** are not meant to depend on external systems, we decided to build another layer: **mock servers**.

-Here's a quick chart showing a simplified version of our testing process including just two companies:
+Here's a quick diagram showing a simplified version of our testing process that includes only two companies:

 <!--
 Generated with PlantUML